Baltimore Architecture Programs

 Bachelor of Science in Architecture and Environmental Design

 Through this 4-year pre-professional degree program, students explore technology, history, design principles, and architectural theories.
 They also complete studio and urban design classes that progress in difficulty.
-Electives include environmental control, urban development, production techniques, public space planning, and historic preservation.
+Electives include plant materials, urban development, advanced wall systems, public space planning, and historic preservation.

 Master of Architecture